relsqui/cribbage-trainer/README.md

   Both of these are slow because they evaluate many options.
 You can pre-fill the cache and make future usage faster by running with --fill-cache.
 (This is safe to interrupt and resume at any time, it will by definition skip anything already cached.)
+The opposite is --empty-cache.

 Options:
+  --empty-cache  Clear the score cache.
+This will free up disk space, but make
+                 this program slower.
   --dealer       If set, hand will be checked as if the player is the dealer.
                  Otherwise, opponent will be dealer.
   --fill-cache   Non-interactively evaluate hands to fill the score cache.
-This
-                makes other queries faster.
+                 This makes other queries faster.
   --help         Show this message and exit.
 ```

 ### Get advice about a specific hand